ClearElection/ROADMAP/README.md

 * Static website to display & tally election returns

 * A basic booth agent [booth-agent](https://github.com/ClearElection/booth-agent)
+  * Status: Basic capability working as evidenced by rspec
-  * Ideally migrate the current core authentication/casting mechanism to a rails engine, which can be used with several different agent apps that might authorize their use in different ways.
+  * TODO: migrate the current core authentication/casting mechanism to a separate rails engine gem, which can be used with several different agent apps that might authorize their use in different ways.
+Current agent becomes a thin layer on top of that gem.
+  * TODO: deploy live when the rest of the chain is ready(heroku or elsewhere)

 * A basic signin agent.
 Options:
   * No authentication, just write your name (like basic Doodle)